StefanSilver/dtlpy-documentation/docs_build/tutorials_templates/applications/dpk_examples/chapter.md

 ### Toolbars

-* *Invoke a panel or a function in an application*
+This is a JSON code block that defines a dialog panel component with a single dialog slot that has a specific layout configuration.
+It also defines two toolbars, one to invoke the dialog panel and the other to invoke a custom function called `my_function` belonging to the `my_module` module.
+The `my_function` takes an Item as input and als outputs an Item.
+You can use this code to Invoke a panel or a function in an Application.

 ```json
 {